-Optional Redemption of 2012B Subordinate Revenue Bonds.

-The 2012B Subordinate Revenue Bonds are subject to redemption prior to maturity at the option of the Commission at any time on or after December 1, 2022, as a whole or in part, at a redemption price equal to 100% of the principal amount thereof, plus accrued interest to the redemption date.
+Optional Redemption.
+The 2012B Bonds are subject to optional redemption by the Commission, in whole or in part on or after June 1, 2016, at any time and from time to time, at a redemption price of 100% of the principal amount thereof to be redeemed plus, in each case, accrued interest on the 2012B Bonds to be redeemed to the redemption date.